Findings Filters

 The date on which the plugin that identified the vulnerability was published.

 The general type of plugin check.
-Possible options are Local, Remote, and Local & Remote.
+Options are Local, Remote, Local & Remote, Summary, Settings, Reputation, and/or Third Party.

 If a vulnerability currently has a Tenable plugin that detects it.
-Choose from Yes or No.
+Options are Yes or No.

 (200 value limit)

-Product The name of the product on which the vulnerability was detected.
+Product Vulnerabilities The name of the product on which the vulnerability was detected.

-Result The current or modified result from the audit check.
+Result Host Audits The current or modified result from the audit check.

-Result Modified Rules can be created to accept or modify the results of an audit check.
+Result Modified Host Audits Rules can be created to accept or modify the results of an audit check.
 This filter allows you to report modified results.

 The risk modification applied to the vulnerability's severity.
-Possible options are Recasted, Accepted, and None.
+Options are Recast, Accepted, and None.
 To learn more, see Recast Rules.

 The scanner that detected the finding.

-Secunia ID The ID of the Secunia research advisory related to the vulnerability.
+Secunia ID Vulnerabilities The ID of the Secunia research advisory related to the vulnerability.

 Links to external websites that contain helpful information about the vulnerability.